w3bdesign/laravel-vue-ecommerce/README.md

 -   Run `npm install` to install the Node dependencies needed by the project.
 Check out <https://nodejs.org/en/> if necessary

--   Run `php artisan:migrate` to setup the Laravel database migrations
+-   Run `php artisan migrate:install` to setup the Laravel database migrations

 -   You should create at least one sample product.
 Although you can use the builtin factory seeders, I prefer to do manual creation for testing purposes.